rqhuang88/Spatially-and-Spectrally-Consistent-Deep-Functional-Maps/README.md

 # Spatially-and-Spectrally-Consistent-Deep-Functional-Maps
-Code will be release soon
+Code will be released soon